-- Duty: Items that do not otherwise qualify for preferential duty free import are assessed duty (see section above).
+- Duty: Items that do not otherwise qualify for preferential or MFN duty free import are assessed duty (see section above).

-- Tax: All consignments imported to Canada are subject to both federal and provincial sales tax.
+- Tax: All imports to Canada are subject to both federal and provincial sales tax.

 - Entry preparation fee: This fee is included for most shipments sent via express courier to Canada.
-Consignments that require non-standard entries or shipped via ground or surface are most often subject to entry preparation fees and fees for an import bond.
+Consignments that require non-standard entries or shipped via ground or surface are most often subject to entry preparation fees, import bond and other brokerage charges.
 See graphic below for representative entry preparation fees for ground shipments from the USA.

-- Carrier Disbursement Fee: Most carriers charge a fee for prepayment of duty and taxe between 2-3% of the amount paid on behalf of the consignee.
-Most shipments are charged a minimum fee between CA$10 and CA$20.
+- Carrier Disbursement Fee: Most carriers charge a fee for prepayment of duty and tax between 2-3% of the amount paid on behalf of the consignee (with a minimum charge between CA$10 and CA$20).

 Note: The above chart are sample entry preparation fees for ground shipments from the USA to Canada.
 The actual fees vary by carrier and can be negotiated lower for high volume importers.
 Check with your carrier for details.

-Get a quote for shipping international to and from Canada
+Get a shipping quote to and from Canada